Skip to content

 Coverage Calculation

-❖ Challenge #4 We are going to generate SNPs data in a non-model species using Illumina short reads.
-Use the coverage calculator and find out how many samples you can run in 1 SP flow cell (samllest physical unite).
+We are going to generate SNPs data in a non-model species using Illumina short reads.
+Use the coverage calculator and find out how many samples you can run in one lane of a 1.5 Tb NovaSeq X flow-cell.

 Protocol: PE 2X150 bp